Whiteknight/ParserObjects/docs/v6/parsers_core.md

 ### Bool Parser

-The `Bool` parser invokes a parser and returns `true` if the inner parser succeeds, `false` otherwise.
-It is useful if you want to know whether something matches, but don't care what the result value is, or if you want to convert `IParser<TInput>` to `IParser<TInput, bool>`.
+The `Bool` parser invokes a parser and returns a success result with `true` if the inner parser succeeds, `false` otherwise.
+It is useful if you want to know whether something matches without caring what the result value is, or if you want to convert `IParser<TInput>` to `IParser<TInput, bool>`.

 ```csharp
 var parser = Bool(innerParser);